-- Unlocated alerts for a non-U.S. beacon with country code in the U.S. Search and Rescue Region (SRR) are distributed based on country code: - To the country's SPOC if the USMCC communicates directly with the SPOC - Example, Colombian beacon goes to Colombia - Otherwise, to the U.S. RCC in whose SRR the country is included - Example, Cuban beacon goes to CGD7
+- Unlocated alerts for a non-U.S. coded beacon within the U.S. Search and Rescue Region (SRR) are distributed based on country code: - To the country's SPOC if the USMCC communicates directly with the SPOC - Example, Colombian beacon goes to Colombia - Otherwise, to the U.S. RCC in whose SRR the country is included - Example, Cuban beacon goes to CGD7